cetome/sausage/README.md

 	- How is the SOC connected to our environment?

 ### Logs
-- **Log collection​**: The architecture and systems used to retrieve and store logs.
+- **Log collection**: The architecture and systems used to retrieve and store logs.
 For example, aggregation in a SIEM.​
-- **Log format​**: The format of logs to analyse.
+- **Log format**: The format of logs to analyse.
 For example: XML, text, SQL.​
-- **Log granularity​**: The type and precision of events collected in logs.
+- **Log granularity**: The type and precision of events collected in logs.
 For example: unauthorised access vs all accesses.​
-- **Log retention​**: The time the logs are retained to find correlation and perform forensics.
+- **Log retention**: The time the logs are retained to find correlation and perform forensics.
 This defines the capacity of the storage system.​

 ### SOC security
 - **SOC architecture**: The SOC architecture must support resilience.